Essential oils are everywhere in the world of beauty. You’ll find them in skin care, body care and hair care products.

-There has been an explosion of skin care products claiming to be natural.
-The word natural, of course, means different things to different people.
 In skin care, the use of natural is not regulated and therefore subject to manipulation.
-Typically, it is used by brands to imply their skin care products are better and safer for you.
-Unfortunately, many skin care products that claim to be natural are not as skin loving as you might think.
+Unfortunately, however, many skin care products that claim to be natural are not as skin loving as you might think.

 Natural skin care brands often use high amounts of essential oils to fragrance and preserve their products.
 And this can cause serious skin issues, such as contact dermatitis or allergic skin rash.